artificial-scientist-lab/PyTheus/theseus/README.md

 This section gives examples for config files showcasing the features for different kinds of experiments that can searched for.

+## Target State Optimization

+This is used when the in- and out-going states can be clearly defined by a state functions.
+For those, the loss functions `cr` and `fid` are used.

+Below are some examples to give an idea of the scope.

+For further details, refer to the definition of the function `setup_for_target` in `main.py`.

 ### Post-selected State creation

 Here is an example for a config file optimizing for a graph that creates a three particle four-dimensional GHZ state.